mkb/mojinations/source/_posts/2011-08-07-homebrew--no-thanks.markdown

 When told that taking over `/usr/local` is a terrible idea, Homebrew apologists respond with "That's only a suggestion.
 You are free to use whatever install location you would like."
 That's not quite true.  `/usr/local` isn't a suggestion, it's the default.
 Customization is nice, but well-behaved software picks reasonable defaults.
 The Homebrew installation instructions even go so far as to say "Pick another prefix at your peril!"
 That's more than a simple suggestion.

-## Way better command line user interface
+## Homebrew said to have a better command line user interface

 I'm perfectly content with MacPorts' CLI, but perhaps I don't know what I'm missing.
 I'll give the points here to Homebrew.